Pupil Premium

 "Every child deserves a champion - an adult who will never give up on them, who understands the power of connection and insists that they become the best that they can possibly be."
 (Rita Pierson)

-What is the Pupil Premium funding?
+What is Pupil Premium?

 Evidence shows us that children from disadvantaged backgrounds may: